Naveenasushmibolloju/codealpha_tasks/CodeAlpha_Hangman_Game/README.md

-**Hangman Game**

-**Description**
+Hangman Game

+---

+Project Description

-A simple text-based Hangman Game developed using Python.
-The player has to guess a hidden word one letter at a time.
-The game provides a hint for each word and allows a maximum of 6 incorrect guesses.
+The Hangman Game is a simple text-based Python application where players guess a hidden word one letter at a time.
+The game randomly selects a word from a predefined list and allows a maximum of six incorrect guesses.

-**Features**
+---

+Features

-- Random word selection
-- 5 predefined words
+- Random word selection from 5 predefined words
+- Letter-by-letter word guessing
 - Hint system
-- 6 incorrect guesses allowed
 - Input validation
 - Duplicate letter checking
+- Maximum 6 incorrect guesses
-- Win/Lose conditions
+- Win and Lose conditions
-- Console-based interface
+- Console-based user interaction

-**Technologies Used**
+---

+Technologies Used

 - Python

-**Concepts Used**
+---

+Concepts Used

 - Random Module
 - While Loop